tymyrddin/purple/source/docs/distribution-networks/observable-semantics/configuration-and-versions/firmware-and-software-versions.md

 ## Firmware integrity verification

 Some vendors provide cryptographic signatures for firmware releases.
-If Stedin obtains firmware from the vendor signed with the vendor's private key, the signature can be verified before deploying the firmware to a device.
+If the operator obtains firmware from the vendor signed with the vendor's private key, the signature can be verified before deploying the firmware to a device.
 A firmware package that fails signature verification (either the signature is invalid, or the firmware contents have been modified since signing) is rejected.